jsatt/django-podcast-client/README.md

     ./manage.py collectstatic

+If you would like to use Transmission for downloading torrent files simply add the following setting block to `<project name>/settings.py`:

+    TRANSMISSION = {
+        'address': '<address to transmission server>',
+        'port': '9091',
+        'user': '<username>',
+        'password': '<password>',
+    }

 Setup Celery
 ------------
 Celery is used to run tasks such as downloading files and checking for updates asynchronously.